-Congregational Meeting We’ll be holding our annual meeting on Sunday, August 3, 2014 following our morning worship assembly.
+Congregational Meeting We’ll be holding our annual meeting this Sunday, August 3, 2014 following our morning worship assembly.
 We’ll be opening the floor for nominations for positions in the non-profit corporation in accordance to our by-laws.
 We have a President, Vice-president, Secretary, Treasurer and three Directors.
-Jesse will be preparing an agenda if you have an item for discussion.
-All members of the Escanaba congregation are encouraged to participate.
+Jesse is preparing an agenda if you have an item for discussion.
+All members of the congregation are encouraged to participate.

 ESCANABA PRAYER REQUESTS

-Health: Theresa (M.S.), Mary Hawkins, Jake (back), Bill & Shirley Mills, Steve Clark.
-Cancer: Tony Fittante, Rose Beauchamp, Christy Robinson, Marcia Frederick, Mary Ann Poe, June Westerburg, Norah, and Jeanette Pierce.
-Pregnancy: Ashley Godoy, Sarah O’Neal, Julie Davis, Emilee
+Health: Curtis Sundquist, Theresa (M.S.), Mary Hawkins, Jake (back), Bill & Shirley Mills, Steve Clark.
+Cancer: Tony Fittante, Rose Beauchamp, Christy Robinson, Marcia Frederick, Mary Ann Poe, Norah, and Jeanette Pierce.
+Pregnancy: Ashley Godoy, Sarah O’Neal, Julie Davis, Emilee, Shelly Goodle.

 Any updates on our Continued Concerns?
 Please call or e-mail so we can refresh our concerns to the Lord.
 Call 233-0065; E-mail firstname.lastname@example.org.